glhrmoura/vue-calendar/README.md

           /**
            *
            * Passing the {wday} property with the day of the week we
-           * will have recurring events.
+           * will have recurring event
            *
            **/
             wday: 'friday',